-The high-quality tutoring will be tailored and provided by a specialist team of tutors currently being recruited, with some sessions taken by current teaching staff.
-All will have a strong track record in ensuring GCSE success in Maths and English.
+The high-quality tutoring will be tailored and provided by a specialist team of tutors currently being recruited.
+All will have a strong track record in ensuring success in Maths and English.

 Enrolment, attendance and progress will be tracked through an online system.
 This information will be shared with teachers to ensure a joined-up approach to learning and to plan effectively for each student's needs.